gkjohnson/three-mesh-bvh/README.md

 `traverseBoundsOrder` takes the axis aligned bounding box representing an internal node local to the bvh and returns a score (often distance) used to determine whether the left or right node should be traversed first.
 The shape with the lowest score is traversed first.

-`intersectsBounds` takes the axis aligned bounding box representing an internal node local to the bvh, whether or not the node is a leaf, and the score calculated by `orderNodesFunc` and returns a constant indicating whether or not the bounds is intersected or contained meaning traversal should continue.
+`intersectsBounds` takes the axis aligned bounding box representing an internal node local to the bvh, whether or not the node is a leaf, and the score calculated by `orderNodesFunc`, the node depth, and the node index (for use with the [refit](#refit) function) and returns a constant indicating whether or not the bounds is intersected or contained meaning traversal should continue.
 If `CONTAINED` is returned then and optimization is triggered allowing the range and / or triangle intersection callbacks to be run immediately rather than traversing the rest of the child bounds.

 `intersectsRange` takes a triangle offset and count representing the number of triangles to be iterated over.
 1 triangle from this range represents 3 values in the geometry's index buffer.
 If this function returns true then traversal is stopped and `intersectsTriangle` is not called if provided.